rotundasoftware/backbone.subviews/README.md

 		var templateFunction = _.template( $( "#MyItemViewTemplate" ).html() );
 		this.$el.html( templateFunction( data ) );

-		// after we are done rendering, our subviews will automatically be rendered in order },
+		// After we are done rendering, our subviews will automatically be rendered in order },

 	onSubviewsRendered : function() {